vritant24/vritant24.github.io/README.md

 # **VRITANT BHARDWAJ**

-I am currently a Junior at Purdue University, majoring in Computer Science and focusing on the Software Engineering, Systems Prgoramming and Programming Languages tracks.
+I am currently a Junior at Purdue University, majoring in Computer Science and focusing on the Software Engineering, Systems Programming, and Programming Languages tracks.
 Furthermore, I am pursuing a certificate in Entrepreneurship.

 I consider myself a design minded developer and like to work with practical applications.
 My philosophy is to make user experience and technical functionality to work hand in hand.

-Currently looking for an Internship during the Summer of 2018 (May - August)

 ---